-Grenoble INP was born in the Alpine environment.
+Grenoble INP was born in an Alpine environment.
 It was officially founded in 1900 with the creation of the Electrical Engineering Institute.
-Industrial pioneers of a century ago found that after mastering hydraulic power and creating the initial industrial applications, they had also created a need for well-trained engineers.
-The first of its type in France, Grenoble INP became polytechnical and grew continuously in scale, becoming the National Polytechnical Institute (INPG) in 1971 with Louis Neel, Nobel Laureate in Physics as its first President.
+Industrial pioneers a century ago found that after mastering hydraulic power and creating the initial industrial applications, they had also created a need for well-trained engineers.
+The first of its type in France, Grenoble INP became polytechnical and grew continuously in scale, becoming the National Polytechnical Institute (INPG) in 1971 with Louis Neel, Nobel Laureate in Physics, as its first president.
 Most of Grenoble INP is located in Grenoble.

 Founded in 1909 by the Dean of the Faculty of Law of the Catholic University of the West, In 1993, the school opened its Paris and Budapest campuses.
 ESSCA became an association in 1967.
 The global expansion of the school started in the 1980s was consolidated by the opening of its Shanghai campus in 2006.
 At its 100th anniversary in 2009, ESSCA had campuses in Angers, Paris, Budapest, and Shanghai. and gained EESPIG certification (as a non-profit institution that works in partnership with the government to contribute to higher education and research) in 2016.